Our History

 Japan's annual average growth rate of 10% ended with the first oil shock in 1973.
 When competition in the leasing industry became more intense as a result, ORIX advanced its expansion into neighboring fields.
 CEO Inui looked overseas as well.
 Southeast Asia was identified as the first area of expansion.

 "There are no borders in business, the process of creating branches overseas should be the same as making them in Japan," thought Inui at that time.
 Especially in Southeast Asia where many Japanese companies were expanding, there was a demand for leasing.
 Starting with Hong Kong in 1971 and then Singapore, Malaysia, and Indonesia, etc., ORIX expanded its overseas network at a pace of almost one country per year, launching the first such leasing company in each new country.
-Today it has expanded its business to more than 30 countries.
+Today it has expanded its business to around 30 countries and regions worldwide.

 Using its know-how cultivated in leasing, ORIX has responded swiftly and flexibly to changes in the world.
 On the surface, our business portfolio may seem to include unrelated endeavors, but they have all originated from the same starting point of leasing.